-We only retain personal information for as long as necessary to provide a service, or to improve our services in the future.
-While we retain this data, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.
-That said, we advise that no method of electronic transmission or storage is 100% secure, and cannot guarantee absolute data security.
+We only retain personal information for as long as necessary to provide a service or improve our future services.
+While we retain this data, we will protect it within commercially acceptable means to prevent loss and theft and unauthorized access, disclosure, copying, use, or modification.
+That said, we advise that no electronic transmission or storage method is 100% secure and cannot guarantee absolute data security.

 Cookies and Web Beacons

 We use “cookies” to collect information about you and your activity across our site.
 A cookie is a small piece of data that our website stores on your computer and accesses each time you visit so we can understand how you use our site and serve you content based on preferences you have specified.

 Cookies are small text files that web servers typically send to users’ computers when they visit a website.
 Cookies are stored as text files on users’ hard drives and can be accessed by web servers when the user visits a website or views an advertisement.
 A session cookie is a cookie that stores information as a user is using the Site but is deleted once the browser session is finished.
 A persistent cookie is a cookie that stores information as a user utilizes the Site and stores and uses that information in connection with future visits of the user to the Site.
 Third-party cookies and/or web beacons are cookies or web beacons provided by our technology and/or advertising partners.
 Any third-party cookie or web beacon that we authorize for use on the Site only collects that information described below for the same stated purposes as if we were directly collecting the information.
 For a third-party cookie or web beacon, the third party will have access to the collected information in order to provide us with information or services to enhance the performance and functionality of the Site.